 - Does the property stand alone or is it associated with adjacent property or upper floors or a larger building owned by the landlord.
 That makes a big difference to the covenants and the provision of services.

-- Is the property on some sort of "estate" whether vast or humble?
+- Is the property on some sort of 'estate' whether vast or humble?
 That makes a difference to service provision and traffic problems.
-Let me make clear that if you are not a giant property company your industrial estate may consist in ten small units on two acres of land, or a large old shed you have divided up, or a collection of buildings transformed from some other use.
+If you are not a giant property company your industrial estate may consist in ten small units on two acres of land, or a large old shed you have divided up, or a collection of buildings transformed from some other use.
 Estate provisions provide for service charges, regulations on signage, traffic issues and so on.

 - Is open land more important than the buildings or plant attached to it?
 A lease of land is simpler than a lease of high value buildings, so this may be what you need for a plant nursery or scrap yard or car park.

-- What will the tenant be doing in the property - never mind what we call it.
+- What will the tenant be doing in the property.

 Now for the standard versions.

 - If it's a field, or plain agricultural land, you will need one of our agricultural leases.

 - If you are letting one of a row of shops, for any use, we have called that a parade and the lease to use is Business lease: shop in parade.